 Immigrants in Brazil just speak Portuguese.
 They arrive and soak it up like a sponge.
 We know a guy with an Italian father, who doesn’t even speak Italian anymore!
 Consequently, his son doesn’t have the foggiest idea about Italian.

-Pondering about how different Brazil is from my home UK, where we have numerous segregated immigrant neighborhoods, I came across a super interesting policy.
+Pondering about how different Brazil is from my home UK, where we have numerous segregated immigrant neighborhoods, I came across a interesting policy.

-The old president Getúlio Vargas, quite a character, turned into a dictator, dubbed “father of the poor” and committed suicide when he thought no-one liked him anymore.
+The old president Getúlio Vargas, turned into a dictator, dubbed “father of the poor” and committed suicide when he thought no-one liked him anymore.
 Vargas included in the Brazilian Constitution of 1934 that a concentration of immigrants in any part of Brazil is unlawful.
 Those immigrants that congregate will be ASSIMILATED.

 Wow.
 I wish someone had assimilated me on arrival.